icflorescu/icflorescu/README.md

 If you want to hire me, please consider that I'm most productive with [the aforementioned tech-stack](#current-tech-stack).

 > [!NOTE]
-> I'm currently getting a constant flow of approaches, some of them relevant, others not so relevant.
+> I'm currently getting a constant flow of approaches, some of them relevant, others not so relevant[^2].
 Therefore, mentioning in your text that *you've seen my GitHub profile* would:
 > - tell me that you know exactly what you need me for (as opposed to just trying to fill a vacant role);
 > - let me know that my skills would indeed be valuable for you and would spare us both valuable time that we'd otherwise have to spend in trying to assess that;
 > - help me **prioritize your message** and come up with a quick reply.